MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Assistant.md

 ### Use Header Bar

 `1` if the assistant uses a **Gnome::Gtk3::HeaderBar** for action buttons instead of the action-area.
 For technical reasons, this property is declared as an integer property, but you should only set it to `1` or `0`.
-Since: 3.12

 The **Gnome::GObject::Value** type of property *use-header-bar* is `G_TYPE_INT`.